OpenZeppelin/nile/README.md

    # Custom parameters can be added as defined in `click`: https://click.palletsprojects.com/en/7.x/options/
    def greet():
        """
-       Plugin cli command that does something.
+       Plugin CLI command that does something.
        """
        # Done!
 Now implement the custom functionality in the command
        click.echo("Hello Nile!")